Call (512) 453-6100 to schedule your exam.

 To schedule, please call our scheduling team at (512) 453-6100 or toll free at (800) 998-8214.
 A provider referral is required to make an appointment.

 A radiologist, a physician specifically trained to interpret radiological examinations, will analyze the images and send a signed report to the provider who referred you to ARA.
 The physician will then share the results with you.
-Your report will also be available on the patient portal within 15 days of finalization.
+Your report will also be available on the patient portal within 3 business day of your exam.

 If you are getting your MRI at ARA and want to know more,...